 The plan includes 112 districts around the country that had previously lagged behind in terms of socioeconomic indices.
 With the aim of speeding progress through enhanced datadriven governance, rigorous monitoring, turning development into a mass movement, cooperating with stakeholders beyond the government, and working as Team India (the Centre and the States), this marks the first time that a programme of this size and scope has been introduced by the government.(1) The programme places more of a focus on improved governance than on a significant financial injection in order to improve performance.
 India's Aspirational District Programme, established by NITI Aayog in January 2018, has now introduced the Aspirational Block Program in 2023 for a more targeted approach and intends to accelerate and successfully improve the country's 500 under developed blocks.
 This programme functions in three dimensions: convergence, collaboration, and competitiveness.
 The programme views states as accountable agents for capacity building, employing data-driven methodologies to record and analyse difficulties and identify bottlenecks.
-NITI Aayog tracks the development of each aspirational district using robust statistical models and ICTs, and grades them based on their accomplishments.
-The research looks at the progress made by the 2 blocks within the health status topic.
-The Aspirational District Programme has enabled governments to assume responsibility for the improvement of district administration using data-driven methods.(2) The program's emphasis on district convergence, teamwork, and competitiveness leading to advances in health and skill development.
+NITI Aayog tracks the development of each aspirational district using robust statistical models and ICTs, and grades them based on their accomplishments.(1) The research looks at the progress made by the 2 blocks within the health status topic The program's emphasis on district convergence, teamwork, and competitiveness leading to advances in health and skill development.